ACED-IDP/aced-idp.github.io/docs/index.md

 ## Source

-The code for this site lives [github.com/ACED-IDP/aced-idp.github.io](https://github.com/ACED-IDP/aced-idp.github.io) and is built with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
+The code for this site lives at [github.com/ACED-IDP/aced-idp.github.io](https://github.com/ACED-IDP/aced-idp.github.io) and is built with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).